Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 	 		:guilabel:`proposal` should be the ID of the proposal you want to vote for

-    		:guilabel:`option` should be the value of your voting option (i.e. 1 = “Voting for the proposal”)
+    		:guilabel:`option` should be the value of your voting option (i.e., 1 = “Voting for the proposal”)

     		:guilabel:`height_start` is the block number when the voting period starts